March 18, 2023

 America Is in Big Trouble

-What creates wealth is the real economy like agriculture, manufacturing, mining, energy and construction.
+What creates wealth is the real economy, like agriculture, manufacturing, mining, energy and construction.
 The trade, professional service and financial sectors only provide assistance in exchange for a piece of the pie.
-They do not generate real wealth by themselves.
-(See Mammonism.)
+They do not generate real wealth by themselves (see Mammonism).

 Today's American economy is overwhelmingly capitalized and service-oriented.
 Except for a few remaining high-tech and military industries, most of the manufacturing has moved to countries with low production costs.
 The US economy has undergone severe deindustrialization over the past few decades.
 It is now dominated by financial capitalism that relies on financial operations to reap the wealth of the world, while its productivity has long been unable to support its hegemony.
 Our apparent strength is built on finance rather than real economy.
 Although this economy is now only 1.5 times what it was 20 years ago, the amount of dollars issued in one year is now five times that of 20 years ago; the national debt is now 7 times what it was 20 years ago, exceeding $34 trillion; private lending has reached another $30 trillion.
 Much of the money flows abroad through purchases of foreign goods, loans to other countries, sales of US bonds, and payments to our debt creditors, as the US dollar as the world reserve currency is demanded by all countries.
 It is estimated that there are more than $100 trillion dollars in circulation abroad.

 Such unscrupulous issuance of US dollar triggered worldwide inflation, doubling the price of food, four and a half times the price of oil, and tripling the price of iron ore.
 The reserve currency status of the dollar allows the United States to manipulate the world economy with its monetary policy, such as using monetary easing (reducing interest rate and increasing dollar supply) to stimulate borrowing, and monetary tightening (increasing interest rate and reducing dollar supply) to make the dollar appreciate relative to other currencies, causing the repatriation of capital to the US and the contraction of other economies.
 This enables US financial oligarchs to acquire foreign assets and stocks at a discount price.
-Monetary policy is often operated in conjunction with other measures, such as creating regional tension, social unrest and color revolution under the pretext of human rights etc. to worsen the investment climate in other countries, so that the US can harvest their wealth and profit from arms sales and wars.
+Monetary policy is often operated in conjunction with other means, such as provoking tensions, unrest and color revolutions under the pretext of human rights etc. to worsen the investment climate in other countries, so that the US can harvest their wealth and profit from arms sales and wars.
 Of course, the beneficiaries are the US special interests, not the American people.

 The current world economic order established by US special interests is unfair and immoral from the standpoint of developing countries.
 To maintain this order, the US special interests have made unremitting efforts to stifle the growth of rival economies, such as UK, Germany, USSR and Japan in the past, and Russia, Europe and China today.
 They have instigated the Russia-Ukraine conflict to contain Russia while creating a security crisis for Europe, cut off cheap Russian energy supply to the continent, seized the European market with expensive American energy, which sparked severe inflation that affected people's lives, a dramatic increase in the cost of production that damaged the European economy, and a significant capital outflow from the region, further eroded Europe's strategic autonomy, tied Europe to the American chariot against the rising East, and made Europe more dependent on the US for security.
 They are now using Japan, South Korea, Taiwan, the Philippines, India, Australia, and NATO’s eastward expansion in the Indo-Pacific region to contain China.